Fishing Permits

 Any person or company wishing to fish commercially in New Zealand waters must hold a fishing permit.
-If you are not already a client of FishServe you should submit your client application form with your permit application.
-On the permit application you need to state whether you are applying for a permit to take quota and non-quota stocks, and or Schedule 4C stocks, where you are intending to land your catch and the stock code and fishing methods for any Schedule 4C stocks that you are applying for.
-Please note that only a handfull of fishers have a moratorium exemption to catch Schedule 4C stocks.
+If you are not already a client of FishServe you should submit your client application form and once successfully processed by FishServe you can submit your permit application online.
+Alternatively you can submit a manual permit application with your client application.
+The permit application allows you to apply for a permit to take quota and non-quota stocks.
+Please note that only a handful of fishers have a moratorium exemption to catch Schedule 4C stocks.
+If you wish to apply to fish for these stocks please contact FishServe.

-When the permit application form is completed it needs to be submitted to FishServe with the fee.
+When the permit application form is completed it needs to be submitted to FishServe with the required fee.
 FishServe will either issue you with a permit or notify you that your application has been unsuccessful within 5 working days of receipt of the application.

 You must have your Fishing Permit and your Certificate of Registration for your vessel with you at all times when you are fishing.
 These documents need to be able to be supplied to a Fishery Officer on demand.